eelfonik/python-notes/1_setup_and_environment.md

 Detailed doc [here](https://docs.python.org/3/tutorial/venv.html)

-- <del>[pyenv](https://github.com/pyenv/pyenv/blob/master/COMMANDS.md) for managing python version.
-There’s also Anancoda env dedicate to Science calculation & machine learning.</del> Deprecated as of Python 3.6
+- [pyenv](https://github.com/pyenv/pyenv/blob/master/COMMANDS.md) for managing python version.
+There’s also Anancoda env dedicate to Science calculation & machine learning.

-- <del>[virtualenv](https://github.com/pyenv/pyenv-virtualenv) As it's always a good idea to use a isolated environment for each project, we can use *pyenv-virtualenv* to create an env using a specific python version</del>
+- <del>[virtualenv](https://github.com/pyenv/pyenv-virtualenv) As it's always a good idea to use a isolated environment for each project, we can use *pyenv-virtualenv* to create an env using a specific python version. </del>

 - [docker](https://docs.docker.com/docker-for-mac/#explore-the-application-and-run-examples) Should be considered using with vitualenv?